canonical/brand-store-documentation/configuration-values.rst

-Brand store configuration
+Dedicated Snap Store configuration
 =========================

-When using your Brand Store, your main resource will be the documentation found in the `IoT App Store documentation <https://ubuntu.com/core/services/guide/iot-app-store-intro>`_.
+When using your Dedicated Snap Store, your main resource will be the documentation found in the `IoT App Store documentation <https://ubuntu.com/core/services/guide/iot-app-store-intro>`_.
-This section provides links to some key pages in the documentation, as well as information specific to your Brand Store.
+This section provides links to some key pages in the documentation, as well as information specific to your Dedicated Snap Store.

 Store architecture
 ------------------